 Cons: Dry use of saws not covered in Table 1 so alternative exposure control methods would have to be followed to saw dry; dry cutting according to the manufacturer’s instructions and with the saw attached to a compliant vac is slow and lets a lot of dust get by; play in the spring-loaded depth stop catch causes extra vibration during cutting sometimes which requires excessive downward pressure on the rear handle to stop, which is uncomfortable

-Results and recommendations
+Results and recommendations about concrete cutting tools

 After putting some hours on all of the concrete cutting tools – mostly cutting thick, aged concrete – I came up with a few conclusions for getting the most effective dust collection while cutting.